metacpan/metacpan-cpan-extracted/distros/A/App-ansicolumn/README.md

     Set the number of runin/runout column.
     Default is both 2.

+    As for Japanese text, only one character can be moved with default value.
+Longer value allows more flexible arrangement, but makes text area shorter.
+Author is using the command with own `~/.ansicolumnrc` like this:

+        option default --runin=4 --runout=4

 - **--**\[**no-**\]**pagebreak**

     Move to next pane when form feed character found.